Squadfinder/frontend/README.md

  - Learn and implement the use of React Native.

 ### Challenges
- - Since React Native is not a true browser environment, we did not have access to the traditional Dev Tools as we knew it.
+ - Since React Native mainly targets mobile platforms like Android and iOS, we did not have access to the traditional Dev Tools we would use when developing a web-based application.

 ### Wins